Women’s March On Washington And The “Pussyhat” Movement

 The Women’s March is becoming one of the largest protests to ever march on Washington with a sea of pink “Pussyhats” taking over the capitol.

 The “Pussyhat Project” launched a massive campaign in anticipation of the Women’s March by encouraging people to knit or purchase pink hats with pussycat ears to be worn at the Women’s March on January 21, the day of the presidential inauguration.

-The “Pussyhat Project” was founded by Krista Suh and Jayna Zweiman who envisioned “a sea of pink, cat-eared hats forcefully marching toward the White House”, as reported by Fastcompany.
+The “Pussyhat Project” was founded by Krista Suh and Jayna Zweiman who envisioned “a sea of pink, cat-eared hats forcefully marching toward the White House,” as reported by Fastcompany.
 The crafty duo designed a simple pattern and posted it online for knitters to download.
 Over 100 drop off locations collected the completed hats to be distributed for free to protesters at the Women’s March on Washington.

 Couldn't be more proud….I am here, we are here!!! #WomensMarch pic.twitter.com/HibJJlcTTC